Sashabae/beauty-procedures/README.md

 ### Environment Variables

-There's a file `env-example` in both `backend` and `frontend` folders, which show everything you'll need for `.env`
+There's a file `env-example` in both `backend` and `frontend` folders, which show everything you'll need for `.env` And a read.me file in backend folder for creating tables

 ### Frontend